bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

         The URL should be in the following format:
         *"https://api-<Your_Edge_CI_URL>"*

-abc
     - User Name:
         This will be the user name which will be used to login to BlueCat DNS Edge CI.
         Typically it will be a valid e-mail address.

-abc
     - Password:
         This will be the password to authenticate the above user name.

 Click *"SAVE"*